-Many of the eye tests we perform seem odd to people, especially during your first few visits with an optometrist.
-Here is an explanation of some of the regular eye tests we administer.
+Not sure about visiting the eye doctor or getting new glasses?
+Here are answers to some of our most frequently asked questions.
+Many of the eye tests we perform seem odd to people, especially during your first few visits with an optometrist, so we’ve also included an explanation about the regular eye tests we administer.

 Be sure to mention if you experience headaches, eye fatigue, double vision, tunnel vision, dry eyes, sensitivity to light or other problems.